openshift-cs/rosaworkshop/OSD4/4-deployment.md

 ![CLI Login](/images/4-cli-login.png)

-A new tab will open and select the authentication method you are using (in our case its *github*)
+A new tab will open and select the authentication method you are using (in our case it's *github*)

 Click *Display Token*